 - 1. All work is to be conducted in a safe and environmentally sound manner. - 2.
-All work is to be conducted according to the plan that is reviewed at the Pre-work Onsite meeting. - 3.
-The plan map must be on site at all times.
-Know where you are on a map at all times and be aware of all streams and NCDs located within opening. - 4.
-Field conditions for appropriate stream crossing locations will be discussed at the Prework On-site meeting.
+All work is to be conducted according to the plan that is reviewed at the pre-work meeting. - 3.
+The logging plan map and site plan must be on site at all times.
+Know where you are on a map at all times and be aware of all streams and NCDs located within the area. - 4.
+Field conditions for appropriate stream crossing locations will be discussed at the prework meeting.
 If you are unsure whether or not a potential crossing location meets these conditions contact your Supervisor prior to construction. - 5.
 Log fill crossings are for short term use by equipment and should only be constructed when:

-The stream is non-fish bearing (S5/S6) or NCD and:
+The stream is non-fish bearing (S5/S6) or NCD and